 Typically, your agreement will outline what you’ve agreed to and your responsibilities as an advisor, some form of a confidentiality and nondisclosure agreement, often a waiver of rights to intellectual property that you co-create, and of course, the compensation.
 There will likely be lots of legal jargon, and if you are at all unsure about what it means, ask lots of questions and consult your own attorney.
 If you are being compensated with equity, there will be language about what qualifies you for equity, the vesting schedule (on what terms/time frame you earn your equity), and what types of share you are getting.

-We plan on doing a separate article about this as it’s complicated and merits more discussion, but in the meantime, there’s been a lot written about these agreements on the internet and you should definitely take the time to talk to other physician advisors about dos and don’ts.
+We plan on doing a separate article on this topic as it’s complicated and merits more discussion, but in the meantime, there’s been a lot written about these agreements on the internet and you should definitely take the time to talk to other physician advisors about dos and don’ts.
 Feel free to ask in the communities!

 How Should I Be Paid?